JonathanWThom/meminders/README.md

 The API does not (yet!) do a great job of validating inputs, so make sure if you set something for a given frequency, you send it a sensical set of other parameters (e.g. if you want a weekly reminder, tell it what day of the week).

+By default, reminders will be sent via SMS.
+But you can add the call parameter to the body (`"call": true`) to receive a phone call instead.

 An additional... "feature" is that I've set it up such that any request to a non-existant path will result a tarpit response (quasi-infinite streamed http